alcogy/rust-wasm/README.md

-# Fundamental WebGL & WASM
+# Rand2 WASM
-The Repository that research for WebGL and WASM by Rust.<br>
+Rand2 WASM is a research and development for WebGL and WASM.<br>
-I Implemented Fundamental geometry, animation, shader, scene.
+Implemented Fundamental geometry, animation, shader, scene.

+Build by Rust.

 ## How to use
 Build and start up server.